 "The Streaker"

 |1973||Brian Jordan||Graham Bowskill|

 |1972||Trevor Scarratt||Mike Irons|

 |1969||Jim Yardley||Alan Joy|

 |1967||John Green||Brian Jordan|

 |1965||Roy Lee||Dave Havelock|

 |1963||Terry Ogilvie Hardy|

 The class structure of any racing championship is built to promote close and fair racing against cars of similar specifications and speeds without forcing competitors into purchasing the latest specification chassis or engine, as the end result is too often "he who has the biggest chequebook wins".
 The rules allow competitors to develop cars within limits; that being an aspect of Monoposto that has been part of its ethos since inception, and still allows drivers to race something they have designed and built themselves.
 Occasionally classes are created to encourage cars that have for various external factors find themselves homeless, a place to race.
 The Monoposto Board and Technical Committee monitors entries, looks at trends and the performance of cars, and adjusts the regulations and class structure accordingly.
-The board recognises that despite their best intentions, some classes have not taken off, resulting in some classes being removed.
-To the best of anyone's knowledge, no car that previously was eligible, has ever been turned away following class changes, nor have been rendered uncompetitive.
+The board recognises that despite their best intentions, some classes have not taken off, resulting in some classes being removed, but to the best of anyone's knowledge, no car that previously was eligible, has ever been turned away following class changes, nor have been rendered uncompetitive.